ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The client-to-AS request is specified in {{Section 5.8.1 of RFC9200}}.

 The client MUST send this POST request to the /token endpoint over a secure channel that guarantees authentication, message integrity, and confidentiality (see {{secure-comm-as}}).

-When using this profile, it is RECOMMENDED to use CoAP, EDHOC, and OSCORE in order to reduce the number of libraries that C has to support.
+When using this profile, the paylod of the POST request MUST be encoded in CBOR {{RFC8949}}, i.e., the request has media-type "application/ace+cbor".
+Also, it is RECOMMENDED to use CoAP, EDHOC, and OSCORE in order to reduce the number of libraries that C has to support.

 AUTH\_CRED\_C is specified in the "req_cnf" parameter {{RFC9201}} of the POST request, either transported by value or uniquely referred to.